Powered by Dragonfly Energy Graphic

 Table of Contents

-Battery acid for automotive or marine batteries is typically a diluted sulfuric acid solution (H2SO4).
-Most will use a concentration of 30-50% acid mixed with 50-70% distilled water.
-Manufacturers use sulfuric acid because it works particularly well for the chemical reaction required to create electricity with lead.
+Battery acid consists of a diluted sulfuric acid solution.
+The concentration of sulfuric acid (H2SO4) in most batteries usually aligns with 30-50% sulfuric acid mixed with 50-70% distilled water.
+Manufacturers use sulfuric acid because it works particularly well for the chemical reaction that creates electricity with the lead plates in the battery that form the positive and negative electrodes.

-When Would You Come Into Contact With Battery Acid?
+When Could You Come Into Contact With Battery Acid?

-Any time you are around or using lead-acid batteries you might find yourself in contact with battery acid.
-It’s most common for those who use flooded lead-acid batteries, the cheapest and oldest style of automotive, RV, and marine power.
-These must be periodically opened up and topped off with water to ensure the acid remains at the proper level for optimal function.
+Any time you are around or using lead-acid batteries, you could come into contact with battery acid.
+It occurs most frequently for those using flooded lead-acid batteries.
+As the cheapest and oldest automotive, RV, and marine power source, flooded lead-acid batteries are relatively standard.
+You must periodically open up and top off these batteries with distilled water to ensure the acid remains at the proper level for optimal function.

 AGM battery users may also come into contact with acid.
-While AGM batteries are sealed and don’t require top-offs like flooded lead-acid ones, they still contain harmful chemicals.
+While AGM batteries are sealed and don’t require top-offs like flooded lead-acid batteries, they still contain harmful chemicals.
 If they’re punctured or damaged, this acid can leak out.
-The same risk is, of course, present for traditional flooded lead-acid batteries, too.
+The same risk, of course, is present for traditional flooded lead-acid batteries, too.

-Make no mistake about it; battery acid can be harmful to your health in ways both minor and potentially severe.
-Here are some of the biggest hazards to be aware of.
+Sulfuric acid is highly corrosive and can severely impact your health and the environment.
+Here are some of the most significant hazards to be aware of.

-Sulfuric acid is nasty stuff, even when diluted to the levels used in a battery.
-Fumes from batteries contain traces of lead and other harsh chemicals, which can sometimes cause significant breathing discomfort in the short term.
-In the long run, exposure to these chemicals within the airways can cause tooth decay, increase the risk of certain types of cancer, and are known to cause early cognitive decline.
+Sulfuric acid is exceptionally harmful, even when diluted with distilled water in batteries.
+Fumes from lead acid batteries contain traces of lead and other harsh chemicals.
+Extensive exposure can cause significant breathing discomfort.
+In the long run, frequent and repeated exposure to these chemicals can lead to tooth decay, increased risk of certain types of cancer, and even early cognitive decline.

 Severe Skin Damage

-Spilling battery acid onto your skin or otherwise exposing your body to it is another potentially serious hazard.
-Exposure will result in chemical burns, which cause significant and permanent skin damage.
-Even worse, contact with the eyes can lead to severe eye issues and blindness.
-With skin exposure, it’s crucial to clean and treat the area as quickly as possible as damage will continue as long as acid is present.
+Spilling battery acid onto your skin or exposing your body to it is another potentially serious hazard.
+Exposure will result in chemical burns, which can cause significant and permanent skin damage.
+Even worse, contact with the eyes can lead to severe vision problems and blindness.
+With skin exposure, it’s crucial to clean and treat the area as quickly as possible as damage will continue to worsen as long as acid is present.

 Acid Burn warning symbol